What to do with a surfeit of hot cross buns?

 But then the question arises, what wine should you serve with a dish like this, containing as it does such vinicidal ingredients as chocolate, eggs and oranges?
-Janet Wynne Evans’ series of articles entitled Tastebud Terrors provide a good steer, with a piece on wine and chocolate (Propping up the Bar), wine and oranges (Contemplating the Navel) and wine and eggs (Unscrambling the Egg).
+Janet Wynne Evans' series of articles in our archives entitled Tastebud Terrors provide a good steer, with a piece on wine and chocolate (Propping up the Bar), wine and oranges (Contemplating the Navel) and wine and eggs (Unscrambling the Egg).
 I feel you can never go wrong with a sweet muscat - there' some about the orange-tinged flavours that match the dish well; Casa Ermelinda Freitas Moscatel de Setúbal seems perfect for the season.

 Hot Cross Bun Chocolate Chip and Orange Bread and Butter Pudding

 - 1½ oranges

 - 4 hot cross buns, cut in half